SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-to-branch/rule.md

 ---
-seoDescription: "Do you know when to branch in TFS (aka TFVC)?
-Learn how to simplify your workflow and avoid merging hell by understanding when to create branches."
+seoDescription: Do you know when to branch in TFS (aka TFVC)?
+Learn how to simplify your workflow and avoid merging hell by understanding when to create branches.
 type: rule
 title: Do you know when to branch in TFS (aka TFVC)?
 uri: do-you-know-when-to-branch